microsoft/Windows-appsample-get-started-js2d/README.md

 If you run the app again, you should now be able to resize the window and get better results.

-## Publishing to the Windows Store
+## Publishing to the Microsoft Store

-Now you have a UWP app, it is possible to publish it to the Windows Store (assuming you have improved it first!)
+Now you have a UWP app, it is possible to publish it to the Microsoft Store (assuming you have improved it first!)

 There are a few steps to the process.